Bira/octopus-carnival/_drafts/star-wars-everyone.md

 ### What about the bad guys?

+You can find villainous Force users anywhere you can find other villains.
+Some are affiliated with the Empire, some are independent.
+Generally, their powers tend to be very similar to those of heroic characters - the Dark Side is more of a moral parable and a metaphor than a separate set of powers.
+The Enemy Ace uses the same piloting-boosting powers as the Heroic Ace, but he uses it to bomb civilians and destroy fleeing refugee transports.

+What about the Empire, then?
 In standard Star Wars, the Empire is more or less the antithesis of everything that is good, and it would be so even if there were no Sith involved in running it.
-It ticks all the fascism boxes, and the fact that it does so is a conscious decision on the part of the writers going back to George Lucas himself.
-Any portrayal that tries to say they maybe have a point is at best incorrect.
-The First Order from the sequel movies is pretty much a warmed-over Empire and so is just as bad.

 In our variant setting, where everyone has a connection to the Force and this is seen as a good thing, the Empire adds a strong "Force-elitist" streak to its long list of bad traits.
 In a galaxy where everyone is Force-sensitive, the Empire believes the Force should be the exclusive domain of a chosen few.

-The Empire seeks to recruit skilled people whose moral outlook is compatible with its own, while at the same time outlawing and suppressing traditional Force training in the areas it occupies.
-Of course, it also recruits plenty of people with no particular skill in the Force, since those stormtroopers and random crew members have to come from somewhere.
-The training given to these people _prevents_ them from learning Force techniques of their own, and is mixed with plenty of propaganda about how this is better than relying on "ancient religions" their superstitions.

-Just like it happens over on the Light Side, there are many villainous Force users in the setting.
-You can find them anywhere you can find other villains.
-Some are affiliated with the Empire, some are independent but still bad.
-Their powers tend to be very similar to those of heroic characters - the Dark Side is more of a moral parable and a metaphor than a separate set of powers.
-The Enemy Ace uses the same piloting-boosting powers as the Heroic Ace, but he uses it to bomb civilians and destroy refugee

-Our version of the Sith is the complete opposite of our Jedi, which is fitting since the Sith are still an evil offshoot of the Jedi.
-They are the ultimate elitists, believing only themselves worthy of wielding the power of the Force.
-The Sith form the true "inner circle" of the Empire, lording over even its other named elites the same way those elites lord over the mooks.
-The number of "true" Sith is about as limited as it is in the movies, but they're fond of cultivating "lesser" orders of servants beholden to a specific individual.

-Their signature technique is the inverse of the one taught by the Jedi: they're Force vampires, weakening those around them to strengthen themselves.
-The training they give their servants opens them up to this drain.
+As you might expect, its propaganda accuses its own enemies of being elitist, and "lording over the common citizen" with their spooky powers.
+Projection all the way down.

+The training regimen it applies to its rank-and-file soldiers _prevents_ them from learning Force techniques on their own, while making them susceptible to being used as "batteries" by the Sith, whose special technique is the exact opposite of the Jedi's: they're Force vampires, making themselves powerful at the expense of others.

+Of course, the Empire also seeks to recruit skilled Force users whose moral outlook is compatible with its own.
+These will be dangerous named opponents and might or might not employ Sith techniques.

+### What about droids?

+The issue of droids in Star Wars is tangled enough that it merits its own post.
+For this one, I will just say the following: droids who are _named characters_ definitely count as people and they _can_ learn how to use the Force.
+That certainly applies to all droid PCs.

 ## In GURPS